 However, fire is indeed mentioned in both accounts and everything mentioned is related, being precipitation.
 Revelation 20 is just a very abbreviated (two verse) account of the war.
 As such, it is reasonable that it only mentions one thing (fire) and not all the other precipitation God sends to fight Gog/Magog.

-How Satan Stirs Up War After The Milllennium: By the way, many are puzzled by this post-mil Satanic revolt and war. how could Satan be released and start trouble with humans by turning them against Israel when there will be so many Glorified Saints plus Holy Angels on this earth?
+How Satan Stirs Up War After The Milllennium: By the way, many are puzzled by this post-mil Satanic revolt and war.
+How could Satan be released and start trouble with humans by turning them against Israel when there will be so many Glorified Saints plus Holy Angels on this earth?
 To understand that, see my article on Satan in Prophecy.

 Finding the Timing of Gog/Magog War #1

-Ezekiel 39 gives several clues that leave no doubt as to its exact timing.
-If you have a good understand of God's plan from Bible prophecy, just a few of them will be enough to know instantly the only place this war fits:
+Ezekiel 39 gives several clues that leave little doubt as to its exact timing.
+If you have a good understanding of God's plan from Bible prophecy, just a few of them will be enough to know instantly the only place this war fits:

 Ezekiel 39:7, 22, 28-29 (HCSB) — 7 So I will make My holy name known among My people Israel and will no longer allow it to be profaned.
 Then the nations will know that I am Yahweh, the Holy One in Israel. ...
 22 From that day forward the house of Israel will know that I am the LORD their God. ...
 28 They will know that I am the LORD their God when I regather them to their own land after having exiled them among the nations.
 I will leave none of them behind.
 29 I will no longer hide My face from them, for I will pour out My Spirit on the house of Israel.